message/iata/TR.md

 - This does not apply to:
 - nationals of Hungary with a COVID-19 vaccination certificate stating that they received the vaccine in Hungary;
 - nationals of Serbia with a COVID-19 vaccination certificate stating that they received the vaccine in Serbia;
-- nationals of Turkey with a COVID-19 vaccination certificate stating that they received the vaccine in Turkey;
+- nationals of Turkey with a COVID-19 vaccination certificate stating that they received the vaccine in Turkey.
+They must be arriving from Hungary or Serbia;
-- nationals of Serbia and Turkey who are younger than 18 years.
-They must be accompanied by nationals of Serbia or Turkey with a COVID-19 vaccination certificate;
+- nationals of Hungary, Serbia and Turkey who are younger than 18 years.
+They must be accompanied by nationals of Hungary, Serbia or Turkey with a COVID-19 vaccination certificate;
 - passengers younger than 6 years;
 - merchant seamen;
 - passengers arriving from Australia, China (People's Rep.), Estonia, Hong Kong (SAR China), Japan, Korea (Rep.), Latvia, Luxembourg, New Zealand, Singapore, Thailand, Ukraine, United Kingdom or Viet Nam.